 All mains services are available.
 Tattershall Way and Belvoir Way are adopted and therefore maintainable at public expense.

 Buildings are constructed on a ‘design and build’ basis to suit individual occupiers’ requirements and offered to let.
 A minimum ten-year lease term is normally required.
-Lettings of compounds on a shorter terms basis will also be considered.
+Lettings of fenced compounds on a shorter term basis will also be considered.

 For further information or to discuss your requirements please contact: